gvwilson/sensibleadventures/nardica/nardica.md

 She slithered free of the hug and took a step back.
 "I'm fine,"
 she repeated.
-"It was just some bots."
+"It was just some bots that went rogue."

 "Just some bots?"
 Honesty repeated disbelievingly.
 "It was all over th' news.
-It looked like it the war come back!"
+It looked like the war come back around!"

 "It wasn't all that,"
 Iffy said dismissively.